-Example: a girl U15 wins the 4\ international competition in Open category and the Confederation champs in U15 category.
-She will be ranked in both Open Ladies and U15, but only with the points she earned in that particular category (600 in Open Ladies category and 800 points in U15 category).
+Example: a girl U14 wins the 4 international competition in Open category and the Confederation champs in U14 category.
+She will be ranked in both Open Women and U14, but only with the points she earned in that particular category (600 in Open Women category and 800 points in U14 category).

-- 16.2 The points for the CWWC Ranking lists will be awarded for competitions of 1-6 stars with the system of awarding points as described in the Appendix E. - 16.3 In the occurrence of more categories of the same age and gender (e.g. Amateur Men & Pro Men), placements of advanced category are followed by the lower category.
-This rule applies only for 1 and 2 STAR Events.
-Rankings from Amateur Categories will not be included in the World Rankings. - 16.4 All ranking lists are published on cablewakeboard.net. - 16.5 CWWC World Rankings will include all international 1-6 stars competitions and National Championships with the 6 best results for every rider in every age category, except U11.
-Foreign riders taking part at any Nationals or National competitions will not get the related Ranking points, and the IWWF Rules of Eligibility will be applied. - 16.6 CWWC National Rankings will include all national and international 1-6 stars competitions with the 6 best results for every rider in every age category. - 16.7 CWWC Annual World and National Rankings are calculated for a calendar year (1 January till 31 December - 16.8 CWWC Rolling World and National Rankings are calculated for the period of last 12 months at any given date. - 16.9 The expiration dates of the event results are as follows:
+- 16.2 The points for the CWWC Ranking lists will be awarded for competitions of 1-6 Stars with the system of awarding points as described in the Appendix D. - 16.3 In the occurrence of more categories of the same age and gender (e.g. Amateur Men & Pro Men), placements of advanced category are followed by the lower category.
+This rule applies only for 1 and 2 Star Events. - 16.4 All ranking lists are published on cablewakeboard.net. - 16.5 CWWC World Rankings will include all international 1-6 stars competitions and National Championships with the 6 best results for every rider in every age category, except U11.
+Foreign riders taking part at any Nationals or National competitions will not get the related Ranking points, and the IWWF Rules of Eligibility will be applied. - 16.6 CWWC National Rankings will include all national and international 1-6 stars competitions with the 6 best results for every rider in every age category. - 16.7 CWWC Rolling World and National Rankings are calculated for the period of last 12 months at any given date. - 16.8 The expiration dates of the event results are as follows:

-Worlds and Confederation Championships ranking points are valid until the next competition of a kind (This can be less than 12 months), or if the next competition wasn't held in the following two years, results expire on 31st December of the second year.
+Worlds and Confederation Championships ranking points are valid until the next competition of a kind (this can be less than 12 months), or if the next competition wasn't held in the following two years, results expire on 31st March of the third year.

-Example 1: World Champs were held in September 2008.
-As they're held every even years, the next World Champs were scheduled for July 2010, so the results were valid for 22 months (until the next competition of the kind).
+Example 1: World Champs were held in November 2016.
+As they are held every even years, the next World Champs were scheduled for February 2019, so the results were valid for 27 months (until the next competition of the kind).

-Example 2: E&A Confederation Champs were held in October 2008 and in August 2009.
-When 2009 results were included, 2008 results expired even though it had been less than 12 months.
-Otherwise riders that took part at both Champs would be in big advantage until October when 12 months period expires.
+Example 2: E&A Confederation Champs were held in November 2017 and in August 2018.
+When 2018 results were included, 2017 results expired even though it had been less than 12 months.
+This stops riders that competed at both Championships from having a large point advantage.

-Example 3: A Confederation Champs were held in July 2008.
-In 2009 and in 2010 there were no Champs in that Confederation.
-The ranking points would have expired on 31 December 2010.
+Example 3: A Confederation Champs were held in November 2017.
+In 2018 and in 2019 there were no Champs in that Confederation.
+The ranking points expired on 31 March 2020.

-National Champs are valid until the next competition of a kind (this can be less than 12 months), or if the next competition wasn't held in the following year, results expire on 31 December of that year.
+National Champs ranking points are valid until the next competition of a kind (this can be less than 12 months), or if the next competition wasn't held in the following year, results expire on 31 March of the year after.

-Example: National Champs were held in September 2011.
-In 2012 there were no Nationals in that country.
-The ranking points expired on 31 December 2012.
+Example: National Champs were held in September 2017.
+In 2018 there were no Nationals in that country.
+The ranking points expired on 31 March 2019.

-All other events - International and National competitions 1-5 stars are valid for 12 months
+All other events - International and National competitions 1-5 stars ranking points are valid for 12 months.

-Appendix A (HEAT SYSTEM)
+APPENDIX A: HEAT SYSTEM